Walter0697/SUPERHOT-GOOGLE-EXTENSION/README.md

 - pause and start youtube video

 ### In progress / might not know how to do:
+- toggle the function in the popup instead of disabling it everytime
 - pause and start css animation
 - make a lovely icon for this extension
 - more possibilities for website to move around